richiepreece/adobe-livestream-demo/README.md

 ```
 ### Exercise #4: Count hits overtime.
 1. Go to `livestream_listener.js`.
-2. On line 6, add the following variables:
+2. On line 7, add the following variables:
 ```
 var recentHits = 0;
 ```
 3. Change the `stopAfter` value to `1000` on line 9.
-4. Add
+4. On line 12, add:
 ```
 // Increment total hit counter.
 ++recentHits;
 ```
-5. Update line 28 to look like this:
+5. Update line 27 to look like this:
 ```
 totalHits: hits,
 recentHits: recentHits